aearly/icepick/README.md

 ```

 The API is heavily influenced from Clojure/mori.
 In the contexts of these docs "collection" means a plain, frozen `Object` or `Array`.
 Only JSON-style collections are supported.
 Functions, Dates, RegExps, DOM elements, and others are left as-is, and could mutate if they exist in your hierarchy.

+If you set `process.env.NODE_ENV` to `"production"` in your build, using `envify` or its equivalent, freezing objects will be skipped.
+This can improve performance for your production build.

 ### freeze(collection)